junholee0516/theragen_health/README.md

 # Pangenomics_master_files_260610

-This repository contains master files for testing and managing the PangenomiX Chip-based CNV analysis pipeline.
+This project contains master files for testing and managing the PangenomiX Chip-based CNV analysis pipeline.

-This repository is organized around `scripts/cnv_pipeline`.
-It is used to manage PangenomiX CNV analysis scripts, prepare the APT-based command line analysis environment, and generate files that can be uploaded to Axiom Analysis Suite based on APT output.
+This document describes the structure used to manage PangenomiX CNV analysis scripts, prepare the APT-based command line analysis environment, and generate files that can be uploaded to Axiom Analysis Suite based on APT output.

 Date: 2026.06.11
 Author: Junho Lee

 ---

-## 1. Repository Structure
+## 1. Directory Structure

 The recommended directory structure is shown below.